What you need to know

 Public Forum Guidelines (docx, 357KB)

-Once you have submitted your question, a member of our Legal & governance team will get in touch with you to discuss further.
+Once you have submitted your question, a member of our Legal & Governance team will get in touch with you to discuss further.

-Petitions and Joint Letters
+Petitions and joint letters

 A petition is a written request to Council which has been signed by multiple people (who each provide their name and street address).
 Petitions express concern about an issue and request Council to take action.